Updated: August 7, 2023

-The POLST, or state-specific equivalent (MOST [Medical Orders for Scope of Treatment], MOLST [Medical Orders for Life-Sustaining Treatment], POST [Physician Orders for Scope of Treatment], or TPOPP [Transportable Physician Orders for Patient Preferences]), is a separate legal document that is specific to life-threatening situations.
+The POLST, or state-specific equivalent (MOST [Medical Orders for Scope of Treatment], MOLST [Medical Orders for Life Sustaining Treatment], POST [Physician Orders for Scope of Treatment], or TPOPP [Transportable Physician Orders for Patient Preferences]), is a separate legal document that is specific to life-threatening situations.
 Unlike a living will, which only contains requests, a POLST contains physician orders that other healthcare professionals must honor.

 The document must be filled out by your primary practitioner.
 They will determine if a POLST is appropriate for you, usually if you’re terminally ill or extremely elderly and frail and are mentally capable of making such a request.
 Your healthcare proxy can also request one to be filled out for you.
 Many states prohibit POLSTs for otherwise healthy people.
 Healthcare providers rarely, if ever, will sign them under these circumstances, since the chance of these measures saving your life is too high.

 The POLST should specify what life-saving or resuscitation measures, if any, may be used by responding healthcare providers if you are seriously ill, under what circumstances, and whether or not you want to go to a hospital or be put in an Intensive Care Unit (ICU).
 You should also express your wishes about life-sustaining treatments if you are at risk of dying with little to no hope of recovery.
 Measures you should think about include:

 For information about programs in individual states see the National POLST Paradigm Program Designations website.